 Jemicy School, which is nearing a half-century of empowering bright students who learn differently, is the first school in the country to be accredited by the International Dyslexia Association (IDA).
-The school enrolls over 400 students on two campuses and maintains a 4-to-1 student-to-faculty ratio, with small classes ranging from 4 to 12 students.
+The school enrolls 423 students on two campuses and maintains a 4-to-1 student-to-faculty ratio, with small classes ranging from 4 to 12 students.
 The Lower and Middle School serves students in grades 1-8; the Upper School serves students in grades 9-12, as well as students in the Upper School Prep Program.

 Jemicy School does not discriminate on the basis of gender, race, creed, religion, disability, sexual orientation, color, or national/ethnic origin.
 As an accredited member of the Association of Independent Maryland Schools (AIMS), the School abides by the AIMS Code of Ethics.

 JEMICY AT A GLANCE

 U.S. State Department’s Office of Overseas School’s Advisory Committee on Exceptional Children, since 2013

 Board of Directors of the Dyslexia Tutoring Program

 Former VP, Board of Directors of the International Dyslexia Association

 Former member of Maryland Governor Larry Hogan’s Dyslexia Task Force

 Education: Temple University - B.S. (summa cum laude) in Elementary Education and M.Ed. (summa cum laude) in Special Education and Administration

 Ben is dyslexic.
 He speaks nationally on the collaboration between neuroscience and education and on other topics relevant to learning differences